flipt-io/flipt/DEVELOPMENT.md

 1. Run `npm run dev` from the `ui` directory.
 This will start a development server on port `5173` and proxy API requests to the Flipt API on port `8080`.
 2. Run `mage dev` from the this repository.
 This will create a dev build that will serve the UI from the development server, while still making it accessible on port `8080`.
-3. Run the binary with the local config: `./bin/flipt --config ./config/local.yml`.
-This will enable CORS with the correct configuration and start the server on port `8080`.
+3. Run the binary with a local config: (e.g. `./bin/flipt [--config ./config/local.yml]`).
+The flipt binary will check these sources in order for configuration: config flag override, `$HOME/.flipt/config.yml`.
+If none of these are provided then it will use the default location for configuration: `/etc/flipt/config/default.yml`.
 4. Visit `http://localhost:8080` to see the UI.
 5. Any changes made in the `ui` directory will be picked up by the development server and the UI will be reloaded.